-The image is the second of six original panels in the Shinpitsu-bon, the original version of the Universal Recommendations for Zazen written in the thirteenth century by Dogen at Kannon-dori-in Temple.
+The image above is the second of six original panels in the Shinpitsu-bon, the original version of the Universal Recommendations for Zazen written in the thirteenth century by Dogen at Kannon-dori-in Temple.
 A more popular version of the text exists, as well as numerous translations, but for our present purposes this one should suffice.

 Roughly translated, the thought which concerns us begins several lines into this panel and reads: